-Visiting Viero and Costa Bacelo on the 27.09.2024 a week after the forest fires
+Visiting Vieiro and Costa Bacelo on the 27.09.2024 a week after the forest fires

 Luckily the fires mostly didn’t get too close to the villages as firemen have stopped them there.
 I was surprised that a lot of the canopy, although slightly burned, was still on the trees.
 I then learned that most of the fires just burn on the ground and take in the shrubs, herbaceous plants and smaller trees.
 Most of the time they move pretty quickly and don’t burn the whole tree, but trees can still die from that.
 After a while I was able to see the severity in different areas myself.